Types of Pans

 In addition there are a number of other popular types of steel pan including the Triple Guitar, the Cello and the Nine Bass.

-The percussion section can contain a wide variety of instruments including a drum kit, congas, tchembes, scratchers, brake drums, clap sticks, cow bells, tambourines and maracas.
+The percussion section can contain a wide variety of instruments including a conventional drum kit, but is often also accompanied by congas, tchembes, scratchers, brake drums, clap sticks, cow bells, tambourines, shakers and maracas.

 Layout of the Pans